LoanpyDataHub/ronataswestoldturkic/docs/mkedictor.rst

 alignments for each individual etymology is the basis for identifying larger correspondence patterns over a data set.
 There is a multitude of automatic alignment-algorithms out there, most of which are inspired by bioinformatics.
-However, non of them is good enough yet to replace expert-knowledge.
+However, none of them is good enough yet to replace expert-knowledge.
 Therefore, a hybrid approach is currently the best:
 At first, related words are automatically aligned.
 This is done with the `lingpy <https://lingpy.org/>`_ package, which contains various different